w3f/w3f-education/docs/Rust/section2/loops.md

 ```

-Besides it being much more concise, there is no worry about having an `index out of bounds` error.
+Besides being much more concise, there is no worry about having an `index out of bounds` error.

 ## Try it out!